saradhaa37/PearsonTechnicalTest/Section_A/Scenario A3/README.md

 Solution:

-=>First step is to check how to create user from application
+=>First step is to check how to create user from application api

 =>Second step is to check AWS cognito commands for setting users(set password) -Tried to check a way in JMeter how to do this and found a way through OS process sampler